 If you need help deciding which policy limits or other coverage options are right for your business, consult a licensed agent.

-Medical malpractice insurance covers medical liability claims up to your policy limits.
-A policy with lower limits cost less, but it might not provide sufficient protection in the event of a lawsuit.
+Medical malpractice policies cover medical liability claims up to your policy limits.
+A policy with lower limits costs less, but it might not provide sufficient protection in the event of a malpractice suit.
 These limits vary significantly, from $250,000 to $3 million.

-You may see these limits of liability on a malpractice policy:
+You may see these limits of liability coverage on a malpractice policy:

 State regulations have a big impact on malpractice insurance premiums.
 Some states have tort reform laws that limit the damages awarded from malpractice lawsuits, which can help bring down costs.